wang-morris/wang-morris/README.md

 ### 👋 About Me

-I'm Morris, a software developer with a background in both technical and customer support.
+I'm Morris, a software developer with a background in application support.

 These are my skills:
-- 💻 Stack: React, JavaScript, Express, Node.js, PostgreSQL, HTML5, CSS3
+- 💻 Stack: React, JavaScript, Express, Node.js, PostgreSQL, HTML, CSS
-- 🛠 Tools: Bootstrap, npm, Babel, Webpack, VS App Center, Figma, Git
+- 🛠 Tools: Bootstrap, npm, Babel, Webpack, VS App Center, AppDynamics, Figma, Git

 Leveraging this skill set, I aspire to create software that delivers life-changing solutions.